Jesse-DeJong/morse-code-translator/README.md

 - section per topic (potentially), why you did it this way / drawbacks or benefits
 ### Future goals/extensions
 - how drawbacks could be resolved
+- if mode is changed remove old text
+- morse audio output for the morse code
 #### License
 badges? test coverage
 ##### Tests